tadashi0713/circleci-runner-ec2-mac-terraform/README.md

 ## Features

-* You can deploy / build and test iOS app in your private AWS VPC
+* You can build and test iOS app in your private AWS VPC, AWS Region
-* .
-If runners are already provisioned,
+* Better at performance than resource classes which CircleCI Cloud supports(if runners are already provisioned).

 | Resource Class            | CPU   | RAM  |
 | ------------------------- | ----- | ---- |